kfigon/RandomGoCode/compilers/readme.md

 storing a tree:
 * as a literal tree with sum types as nodes (rust enums, haskell datatypes, jsons with loosely defined nodes)
 * as oop interfaces (evalExpression and evalStatemnets, both void methods)

+# Evaluation

+walking through the AST and interpreting each tree node